KjubDusJub/Epic-Mickey-Modding-Tools/README.md

 # Epic-Mickey-Modding-Tools
-To go alongside with Epic Mickey Launcher
+To go alongside the Epic Mickey Launcher

 A set of tools to mod various Epic Mickey files